akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 /*README*/

+/*CAUTION, do not overwrite older directory structures, when they differ from current file format.
+In the course of time file format changes.
+Folders may be added.
+Make not exsisting scene with new name, or delete current one manually before saving.
+Such overwrites tend to corrupt these scenes*/

 Author here is:
 Allan Kiipli

+9:56 AM 3/4/2025
+Shift + H switches Hexagons on display drawing.
+Hexagons should cover camera view good to act as polypack encapsulators when rendering.
+Light0 uses also same hexagons, and its cone is modified with LIGHT_CONE_FIT variable.
+Also Light0 is repositioned when switching Light themes.
+Shadows in view and in render should match almost.
+Light0 is moved back when rendering to the distance of twice of Camera distance.
+Light0 is also camera.

+8:36 PM 3/3/2025
+Ctrl + L switches light shadow render when F11 or F12 is used to render animation or a frame.

 10:03 PM 2/13/2025
 R Alt + Del in Timeline Indi erases selected Transformers keyframes.